 Generally, this second step takes place before departure while passengers are onboard the aircraft.

 How much does it cost to de-ice a private jet?

 The cost of the operation varies from one airport to another.
 Price is determined based on the aircraft size, the amount of snow and ice formed on the surface, and the quantity of liquid used.
 Depending on weather conditions, the deicing procedure must be followed by the anti-icing procedure which can double the total price of the operation.

 As an example, Geneva airport charges approximately 7 EUR per liter.
 Based on the quantity of product used, the below are approximate prices to expect for each aircraft category :

 Who is responsible for the payment of the de-icing operation?

 The client is responsible for the payment of the deicing & anti-icing procedures.
 They are charged in addition to the price of the charter.
-In order to reduce the financial impact of such operation, operators offer a few less costly alternatives such as purchasing a deicing insurance, renting an aircraft hangar for the night is the aircraft positions a day early or using a heater aircraft hangar a few hours before take-off.
+In order to reduce the financial impact of such operation, operators offer a few less costly alternatives such as purchasing a deicing insurance, renting an aircraft hangar for the night, if the aircraft positions a day early, or using a heated aircraft hangar a few hours before take-off.